uriel1998/cgimpd/README.md

 cgimpd
 ========

-A CGI (and BASH) implementation of a web-based remote control for MPD
+A CGI (and BASH) implementation of a web-based remote control or viewer for MPD

 # Rationale